Handwriting Classes for Class 1 Students

 Useful when home guidance needs to stay clear, light, and easy to repeat.

-What Class 1 Handwriting Support Usually Works On
+What Class 1 Handwriting guidance Usually Works On

-These are the writing areas that usually need support first for class 1 learners.
+These are the writing areas that usually need help first for young learners.

 Pencil control